Miss Mississippi Teen USA

 The Miss Mississippi Teen USA competition is the pageant that selects the representative for the state of Mississippi in the Miss Teen USA pageant.
 The pageant was directed by Premier Pageants from 2001 to 2010, before becoming part of Greenwood Productions in 2010 under the ownership of Miss Tennessee USA 1989 Kim Greenwood.

-Mississippi has two Miss Teen USA, one in 1987 becoming the 5th state that won the Miss Teen USA title for the first time, and most recent in 2024 with Addison "Addie" Carver.
+Mississippi has two Miss Teen USA, one in 1987 becoming the 5th state that won the Miss Teen USA title for the first time, and most recent in 2024 with Addie Carver.
 Eight titleholders have competed at Miss USA and one at Miss America as Miss Tennessee.

-Madalyn Oliphant of Hickory was crowned Miss Mississippi Teen USA 2025 on March 29, 2025 at the Pearl River Resort in Choctaw, Mississippi.
-She represented Mississippi at Miss Teen USA 2025.
+Mykala Donlon of Charleston was appointed Miss Mississippi Teen USA on July 30, 2026 after the open casting call from Thomas Brodeur, the new owner of the national pageant.
+She will represent Mississippi at Miss Teen USA 2026.